vadimstasiev/e-Commerce-React/README.md

 Install all project dependencies: `yarn`

-Run the project in dev mode: `yarn run dev`
+Run the project in dev mode: `yarn start`